demonsters/raincheck/README.md

 ```

-The state will be passed in as the first argument.
-Everytime the state changed this will be called.
+Each time the state changes the function passed into doWhen will be called.
+The state will be passed in as the first argument of this function.

-To narrow down the state, you can use the `map()` function, it does a shallow equal and prevent calls if they did not change (like `mapStateToProps` in the `connect()` from `react-redux`):
+To narrow down the state, you can use the `map()` function.
+It does a shallow equal and prevent calls when they don’t change (like `mapStateToProps` in the `connect()` from `react-redux`):

 ```javascript